Skip to main content

 Using tools from chat

-You don’t need to explicitly call tools — the agent picks the right tool based on your request.
-But you can guide it:
+You don’t need to explicitly call tools — the agent picks the right tool based on your request:

 Tool call display